 Here is your complete DIY travel guide to Mt Amuyao, one of the highest peaks in the Philippines!

-Mt Amuyao soars to more than 2, 702 MASL, making it the highest peak in Mountain Province and the fourth highest in Luzon.
+Mt Amuyao soars to more than 2, 702 MASL, making it the fourth-highest in Luzon.
 Some sources, however, suggest that Mt Amuyao stands at 2, 862 MASL.
 If verified, this will make it to the top ten highest mountains in the Philippines.

 In my gnawing search for adventure and relief from daily bustles, I and my travel buddy Neo decided to assault Mt Amuyao during a long holiday.
 I’ve been to the mountain before.